Flank/flank-dashboard/docs/09_firebase_deployment.md

 > What problem is this project solving?

-The Metrics application instance with test data accessible via a link.
+The Metrics application instance accessible via a link.

 # Goals